 The US elections are not only a matter of the country’s president.
 Equally important is the outcome of elections to the House of Representatives and the Senate.
 If the Democrats preliminarily won the presidential elections, then the outcome of the remaining races is not so happy for them.
 They failed to win a majority in the Senate and lost 10 seats in the House of Representatives.
-However, the Democratic leaders will not be removed – Nancy Pelosi must keep the post of the third person in America.
+However, the Democratic leaders will not be removed – Nancy Pelosi must keep of the third person in America.

 The Democratic Party was preparing for the elections with high hopes.
 According to polls, not only did Biden smash Trump with some obscene advantage, but the Democrats also had to ride the Blue Wave and take all power in Washington.
 This would free their hands for any reform, including the neutralization of the Supreme Court – the last bastion of the Republicans.